nikolskydn/spectra_reduction/README.md

 The result of algorithm MHC (Media and Histogram hash Compression) is shown in Figure 4.

 ![MHCImage](./doc/pmhc3d.png "Figure 4.
 MHC Image.")

+## Bibliography

+[1] Vagin, V.A., Krasnov, A.E., Nikol'skii, D.N.
+Fast Methods for Reducing Dimensionality of Spectral Data for Their Visualization// Journal of Applied, 2019, 86(1), pp. 101–105